-- Steph Haywood

-- Steph Houk- Chair

-- Loretta Brinegar

-- Suzie Smith
+Steph Houk- Chair, Steph Haywood Loretta Brinegar, Suzie Smith

-Rabbit Department
+Rabbit Department Rules

-All rabbits must have been identified on 4-H Online 2.0 by May 15.

-1. Rabbits need to arrive on Wednesday, July 26, 2023, between 5:00 & 7:00p.m. and must stay until 10:00 a.m. on Monday, July 31, 2023.
+- 1. All rabbits must have been identified on 4-H Online 2.0 by May 15.
+Maximum of 15 rabbits can be ID. - 2.
+Rabbits need to arrive on Wednesday, of fair, between 5:00 & 7:00p.m. and must stay until 10:00 a.m. on Monday, of fair.
 Rabbit barn cleanup will begin at 9:00a.m. sharp.
 Please bring your pet carriers, as you will be required to take your rabbits out of show cages.
-All cages will then be cleaned and put away, and the barn will be swept and cleaned.

-2. All Rabbits will be entered into FairEntry.
-Superintendents will work with Extension on breaking classes.

-3. All rabbits must be free from communicable disease and pass health standards.
+All cages will then be cleaned and put away, and the barn will be swept and cleaned. - 3.
+All Rabbits must be entered into FairEntry. - 4.
+All rabbits must be free from communicable disease and pass health standards.
 Any rabbit in an unhealthy or unthrifty condition may be refused pen room.
-In case of arbitration, decision of appointed veterinarian shall be final.
+In case of arbitration, decision of appointed veterinarian shall be final. - 5.
+An exhibitor is allowed 3 entries per class.

-4. All rabbits must be in exhibitor's possession by and ID on 4-H Online 2.0 by May 15.
-A maximum of 10 rabbits can be ID on 4-H online.

-5. An exhibitor is allowed 3 entries per class.
 Entries must be within the age and weight limits for the class and lot.
-Class is defined by 3 commercial / 3 Fancy/ 3 Crossbred.

-6. Classes may be adjusted according to entry numbers.

-7. Judge's decision is final.

-8. All rabbits may sell at the sale if they so desire.
+Class is defined by 3 commercial / 3 Fancy/ 3 Crossbred. - 6.
+Classes may be adjusted according to entry numbers. - 7.
+Judge's decision is final. - 8.
+All rabbits may sell at the sale if they so desire.
 Champion and Reserve Champion sold individually first, and then pens will follow.
 But if they enter the show ring they cannot come back to the fair as the current owner's/exhibitor's 4-H project even if the buyer gives the rabbit back.